Bowling Green massacre: Similar possible misstatements

-In September 2014, on Fox News Sunday, U.S. Representative Peter King of New York referred to the 2011 arrest of Iraqi nationals in Kentucky as an attempt to "attack either Fort Campbell or Fort Knox".
+In September 2014, on Fox News Sunday, U.S. Representative Peter King of New York referred to Iraqi nationals arrested in 2011 in Kentucky as having been involved in an attempt to "attack either Fort Campbell or Fort Knox".
 The fact-checking site PolitiFact.com, which evaluated the statement as being false, found that he had said something similar at least seven times previously.

 On January 29–30, 2017, White House Press Secretary Sean Spicer stated that Islamist terrorists perpetrated a terrorist attack in Atlanta, even though Atlanta has never had a terrorist attack carried out by Islamists.
 The initial comment was made on ABC's This Week, and then Spicer repeated the claim on MSNBC's Morning Joe the following day.
 Spicer later said that he meant Orlando, referring to the mass shooting carried out by U.S.-born Omar Mateen.
 There have been two terrorist attacks in Atlanta: the 1996 Centennial Olympic Park bombing, which was committed by domestic terrorist Eric Rudolph, and the 1958 Hebrew Benevolent Congregation Temple bombing.

 A day later, on January 31, two days before the Hardball interview with Conway, Kentucky senator Rand Paul referenced the 2011 case in an interview with MSNBC by mentioning "the possibility or the attempted bombing in Bowling Green, Kentucky, where I live".
 The Washington Posts Fact Checker noted that Paul's statement was truer than Conway's because the Iraqi nationals did discuss bombing an Army target in the United States, even though neither was charged with making actual plans to do so.

 False statements by Conway

 On January 29, 2017, in an interview with Cosmopolitan, Conway said that Obama had limited Iraqi immigration because "two Iraqi nationals came to this country, joined ISIS, traveled back to the Middle East to get trained and refine their terrorism skills, and come back here, and were the masterminds behind the Bowling Green massacre of taking innocent soldiers' lives away".

 On the same day, in a brief interview with TMZ, Conway stated: "He did that because, I assume, there were two Iraqis who came here, got radicalized, joined ISIS, and then were the masterminds behind the Bowling Green attack on our brave soldiers."

 Three days later, on February 2, in an interview with Chris Matthews on MSNBC's Hardball with Chris Matthews, Conway described the "Bowling Green massacre" as an attack of terrorism carried out within the United States by refugees.
 Conway said:

 I bet, there was very little coverage I bet it's brand new information to people that President Obama had a six-month ban on the Iraqi refugee program after two Iraqis came here to this country, were radicalized and they were the masterminds behind the Bowling Green massacre.
 I mean, most people don't know that because it didn't get covered.

-Although the interviews with Cosmopolitan and TMZ were conducted first, they did not become public until after the MSNBC interview aired.